mayhewsw/talen-react/README.md

 ## Data

+The primary method for storing data is in MongoDB.

-This repo contains some example datasets in `server/data/`, as well as corresponding dataset config files in `config/datasets/`.
+This repo also contains some example datasets in `server/data/`, as well as corresponding dataset config files in `config/datasets/`.

 ### Config Files